stas-sultanov/Azure-Templates/service-fabric-cluster/README.md

 **ClusterCertificate** - This certificate is required to secure the communication between the nodes on a cluster.

-**ServerCertificate** - This certificate is required to connect to a cluster.

-**ReverseProxyCertificate** - This certificate is required to secure a reverse proxy.
+**ReverseProxyCertificate** - This SSL certificate is required to secure a reverse proxy.

 [Read More](https://docs.microsoft.com/en-us/azure/security/azure-service-fabric-security-overview) about the Azure Service Fabric security.